Deformation cones of graphical zonotopes for $K_4$-free graph

 We have seen that the deformation cone $\DCZG[K_3]$ for the graphical zonotope of a triangle has a particularly nice triangulation into two simplicial cones of dimension 4.
 Indeed, recall that $\DCZG[K_3]$ is (a cone over) a bi-pyramid over a triangle, the vertices of the triangle being associated to segments $\simplex_e$ for $e\in E(K_3)$, and the apices of the bi-pyramid to triangles $\pm\simplex_V$.

 We would like to extend this triangulation to the deformation cone $\DCZG$ for any graph $G$.
 Especially, such a description would solve the question of the rays of $\DCZG$.
-Unfortunately, it is clear that this is no more than a vain hope: if we were able to do so, we would solve the case of $G = K_n$ and hence enumerate the rays of the submodular cone, which have the reputation to be a hard quest.
+Unfortunately, it is clear that this is no more than a vain hope: if we were able to do so, we would solve the case of $G = K_n$, and hence enumerate the rays of the submodular cone.
+The later is an open problem since Edmonds \cite{Edmonds}, and it is considered ``impossible'' by Csirmaz and Csirmaz \cite{CsirmazCsirmaz-AttemptingTheImpossible} already for $n = 6$.
 To be precise, already for $G = K_4$, there are rays of $\DCZG[K_4]$ that correspond to 3-dimensional polytopes (namely to a tetrahedron, to a regular octahedron, to a pyramid over a square, and to two other polytopes): describing $\DCZG[K_n]$ for $n \geq 4$ as (a cone over) ``\emph{something} over the simplex generated by $\simplex_e$ for $e\in \binom{[n]}{2}$" is for now out of reach.

-Nevertheless, when $G$ is $K_4$-free, \ie no four vertices are pairwise linked by an edge, then the geometry of $\ZG$ is not intricate enough to allow all the wildness of the general case.
-Indeed, we prove that we can triangulate $\DCZG$ in a similar fashion as for $\DCZG[K_3]$.
+Nevertheless, when $G$ is $K_4$-free, \ie no 4 nodes are pairwise linked by an arc, then the geometry of $\ZG$ is not intricate enough to allow all the wildness of the general case.
+Indeed, we will prove that we can triangulate $\DCZG$ in a similar fashion as for $\DCZG[K_3]$.
 Especially, the rays of $\DCZG$ are associated to segments $\simplex_e$ for $e\in E(G)$, and triangles $\pm\simplex_t$ for $t$ a triangle of $G$.